openvinotoolkit/open_model_zoo/models/public/index.md

-# Overview of OpenVINO&trade; Toolkit Public Models
+# Overview of OpenVINO&trade; Toolkit Public Pre-Trained Models

-OpenVINO&trade; toolkit provides a set of public models that you can use for learning and demo purposes or for developing deep learning software.
+OpenVINO&trade; toolkit provides a set of public pre-trained models that you can use for learning and demo purposes or for developing deep learning software.
 Most recent version is available in the [repo on Github](https://github.com/openvinotoolkit/open_model_zoo).

-You can download models and convert them into Inference Engine format (\*.xml + \*.bin) using the OpenVINO™ Model Downloader and other automation tools.
+The table [Public Pre-Trained Models Device Support](./device_support.md) summarizes devices supported by each model.

-Review the tools description in the file `<OPENVINO_INSTALL_DIR>/deployment_tools/open_model_zoo/tools/downloader/README.md` for details.
+You can download models and convert them into Inference Engine format (\*.xml + \*.bin) using the OpenVINO™ [Model Downloader](../../tools/downloader/README.md) and other automation tools.

 ## Classification